canalplus/rx-player/doc/api/metaplaylist.md

     For example, different license servers for different contents could be integrated.
 This is still a work-in-progress.

-  - the specification is simple, allow no interpretation and is strict on what is permitted.
+  - the specification is simple, try to allow no interpretation and is strict on what is permitted.

   - All its features have been tested on web applications, meaning that you have the guarantee everything will work on any browser, even IE11.